Exploring Systematic Errors in the Inferred Parameters of the Transiting Planet KELT-15b and its Host Star: Results

 \subsection{Results of Default Model}

 Figure \ref{fig:DefaultResults} shows the posterior distributions for several system parameters for all four single-constraint models (Torres, YY, SED, MIST).
+These include the ``default assumptions" outlined in \S \ref{sec:analysis} of a circular orbit, a prior on \teff\ based on \citet{sweetcat}, and priors on the limb darkening coefficients based on the Claret limb darkening tables.
+The shaded regions in Figure \ref{fig:DefaultResults} represent histograms of the posterior distributions for each parameter as calculated by \exofastv for each single-constraint model.

-The shaded regions in this figure represent histograms of the posterior distributions for each parameter for each model.
-We see that all four single-constraint models (Torres, YY, SED, MIST) roughly agree with each other regarding the directly observable parameters ($P$, $K$, $\delta$, $\tau$, eccentricity, $\log{g_{p}}$, etc.).
-On the other hand, there are noticeable differences in medians and uncertainties for the derived parameters ($M_{*}$, $R_{*}$, Stellar Age, $R_{p}$, $M_{p}$, etc.).
-The median values and uncertainties of the observational properties shown in the lower half of the figure demonstrate similar posterior distributions across all stellar constraint models.
-When compared to the original discovery paper, we find a significant decrease in the uncertainty in the period by 50\%, due to the inclusion of \tess\ observations which provide a longer baseline.
-We find smaller uncertainties for the radius of the planet corresponding to a fractional difference in the uncertainties of 65\% between the YY implementation in \cite{kelt15b} and the YY version of this work.
-This is directly related to a 62\% decrease in the fractional uncertainty in the stellar radius due to the additional photometric transit observations.
-In particular, \tess\ observations provide more information on the density of the host star and the transit depth with fractional improvements of 84\% and 87\% in the uncertainties of these parameters, respectively.
-The values for select parameters are presented in Table \ref{tab:result_params}.
-Our complete suite of parameters for the single constraint default fits are shown in Tables \ref{tab:CanonicalTable} and \ref{tab:CanonicalTableCont}.
+We see that all four single-constraint models (Torres, YY, SED, MIST) closely agree with each other regarding the directly observable parameters ($P$, $K$, $\delta$, $\tau$, $\log{g_{p}}$, $T$, $\rho_{*}$, and RV jitter).
+The posterior distributions of these parameters overlap almost exactly, and are insulated from any effect of changing the stellar modeling method used in our ``default" method.
+This is because none of the individual constraints independently constrain $\rho_*$, and thus do not provide any constraints on these directly-observable parameters.
+When compared to the original discovery paper, we find a significant decrease in the uncertainty in the period by 50\%, due to the inclusion of \tess\ observations, which provide a longer baseline.

+We see similar reductions in uncertainty for the derived parameters ($\rm M_{*}$, $\rm R_{*}$, Stellar Age, $\rm R_{p}$, $\rm M_{p}$, etc.).
+We find a fractional decrease in the uncertainty in the planetary radius of $\sim 65\%$ between the YY-only case in \cite{kelt15b} and the YY-only case of this work.
+This is primarily due to a 42\% decrease in the uncertainty in the stellar radius.
+Such a decrease in the uncertainty of the stellar radius is likely due to the additional photometric transit observations which provide improved constraints on the stellar density. \tess\ observations provide useful constraints on the density of the host star and the transit depth with fractional improvements of 84\% and 87\% in the uncertainties of these parameters respectively when compared to the \citet{kelt15b} study.
+We see that all of the single constraint methods we consider, including the \citet{kelt15b} values, result in a consistent stellar density.
+Table \ref{tab:result_params} presents our findings for select system parameters.
+Our complete suite of results for the single constraint default fits are shown in Table \ref{tab:CanonicalTable}.